timer-machine/Grocery/instruction-manuals/en.md

 ![2](en/complex-timer2.webp)

-↓ After the group, we add a step with halt behavior(Stay at this step until you move on manually) which is perfect for the situation where the time is indeterminate.
+↓ The next notifier tells us that the group is done and long run is about to start.
+After it, we add a step with halt behavior(Stay at this step until you move on manually) which is perfect for the situation where the time is indeterminate.
 After the long run, we'll go to the next step manually.

 > Halt will make a timer stop counting down and ignore a step's duration.

-The end step also acts as a step for resting.
+We'll have some rest at the end step.

 ![3](en/complex-timer3.webp)

-## UI Instruction
+## UI Instructions

 - Add a step